eeyueltesfaye/airbnb-clone-project/README.md

 #### 📬 Input Validation & Error Handling
 All user input will be validated to prevent common vulnerabilities like SQL injection and XSS.
 Proper error handling will also prevent sensitive information from being exposed in responses.

+---
+### CI/CD Pipeline
+CI/CD (Continuous Integration and Continuous Deployment) pipelines automate the process of testing, building, and deploying code.
+They help maintain code quality, catch bugs early, and ensure that new features or fixes are delivered quickly and reliably.

+For this project, CI/CD pipelines are used to automatically run tests, build Docker containers, and deploy updates to the production environment.
+This ensures a smooth development workflow and reduces the chances of human error during deployment.

+**Tools Used:**
+- **GitHub Actions**: Automates testing and deployment workflows.
+- **Docker**: Ensures consistent environments across development, testing, and production.